GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-116/index.md

 ## Accessibility: Keyboard commands and improved screen reading {: #accessibility }

-DevTools now supports more shortcuts and fixes issues with screen reader announcements:
+DevTools now supports more shortcuts and fixes issues with screen readers:

 - You can now open the context menu with a keyboard shortcut, for example, <kbd>Shift</kbd>+<kbd>F10</kbd> on Windows and many Linux distributions.
-For Mac shortcuts, see [Alternate pointer actions](https://support.apple.com/en-gb/guide/mac-help/unac899/13.0/mac/13.0#:~:text=Alternate%20pointer%20actions).
+For MacOS shortcuts, see [Alternate pointer actions](https://support.apple.com/en-gb/guide/mac-help/unac899/13.0/mac/13.0#:~:text=Alternate%20pointer%20actions).
 - Screen reader applications:
   - Won't unnecessarily announce checkbox labels twice.
   - Will announce column header names for sortable columns when you press the "Read column header" shortcut.